 1. Personal Statement

 The AAAI UC personal statement is inspired by NSF’s Graduate Research Fellowship Program.
-Our hope is that a thoughtfully constructed personal statement with feedback from AI professionals will provide you a useful starting point in your future graduate school and fellowship applications.
+We hope that constructing a thoughtful personal statement and receiving feedback from AI professionals will be helpful for your future graduate school and fellowship applications.

-Prepare a 2-3 page personal statement that discusses both (1) your journey towards an AI research career (so far!) and (2) your specific role and contributions in the AI project you presented in your research summary (see 2.
-AI Research Summary).
+Prepare a 2-3 page personal statement that discusses both (1) your journey towards an AI research career (so far!) and (2) your specific role and contributions in the AI project you presented in your Research Summary (see 2.
+AI Research Summary, below).
 Please structure your statement however you would like, but include answers to the following questions.